Confidence intervals for the Poisson distribution: One-sided intervals

 Thus, given an observation $N=n$, an upper limit on $\mu$ at the $1-\alpha$ confidence level is given by

 where $F(u;\nu)$ is the $\chi^2$ cdf for $\nu$ degrees of freedom.
 The corresponding result for a lower limit on $\mu$ at the $1-\alpha$ confidence level is given by

-The upper limit and its coverage probability as a function of $\mu$ are shown in Fig.~\ref{fig:UL}, for 68\% confidence level.
+The upper limit and its coverage probability as a function of $\mu$ are shown in Fig.~\ref{fig:UL}, for 90\% confidence level.
 If $b$ is known and an upper limit on $\theta$ is desired, we simply subtract $b$ from the upper limit on $\mu$.

-We note that our upper limits on $\theta$ (when background is present) could end up being negative, even if it is known that $\theta\ge 0$ on physical grounds.
+We note that our upper limits on $\theta$ (when background is present) could end up being negative (or less than some physical minimum for $\theta$), even if it is known that $\theta\ge 0$ (or some other value) on physical grounds.
 This is not an issue, the limits are performing as designed (that is, as frequency intervals).
 If you nonetheless find this concerning, I urge you to re-examine your goal in computing a limit.
 The fact that you care about consistency with physical values of $\theta$, that is with ``truth'', strongly suggests a goal of interpretation, not description.
-As discussed in the Introduction, ``truth'' is not the domain of frequency statistics.
+As discussed in the Introduction and section 3, ``truth'' is not the domain of frequency statistics.
 If the goal is to make a statement concerning how large the true value of $\theta$ might be, this is interpretation.
 For example, when designing a new experiment to search for a rare process, one starts with some idea for how large the true value might be.
 This informs the design of the new effort, including decisions around whether it is worth pursuing.
 Resort to Bayesian methods.

 In fact, frequency upper limits are not typically especially interesting as descriptions of a measurement.
 Our two-sided intervals are much more informative.
-However, the upper limit we have described provides the often useful one-sided $p$ value discussed at the end of section~\ref{sec:pvalues}.
+James and Roos~\cite{James1991} also point this out, including the observation that if ``only an upper limit is published, the result cannot be combined with those of other experiments in a straightforward way\dots'' However, the upper limit we have described provides the often useful one-sided $p$-value discussed at the end of section~\ref{sec:pvalues}.